LagrangianPoint/Image-Quality-Reducer-Python/README.md

 ## Usage

-- Select a group of images to reduce their quality.
+1. Select a group of images to reduce their quality.
+2. Move the selected files over the file **img-reduce-quality.py** .
-- Select what quality you want the images to have (from 0 - 100) with 100 being high quality, and 0 being very poor quality.
+3. Select what quality you want the images to have (from 0 - 100) with 100 being high quality, and 0 being very poor quality.
 Then press Enter.

 ## Limitations